geshan/PHP-MYSQL-Class-Basic/README.txt

 CODE ONLINE
 I have put all the code of the PHP Class I conducted 2 times at Prime College online for others to easily view it without downloading.
 You can even use it as a reference.
+I should have put this online a long time back ;).

 SLIDES - SHEETS
 If you want to learn PHP MYSQL in 10 days you can access all the slides to do it from scratch installing XAMPP at : http://geshanmanandhar.com/slides/php